Ankur6702/School-Management/README.md

 - Admins can manage teachers, students and classes.
 - Teachers manage scorecard for students.
 - Rankings for students based on their percentage.
+- Library routes to manage all books along with penaltys for late returns.

 ## Tech Stacks